Engbenjamin/Process_Document_Final_Draft/README.md

 Job boards are a invaluable look at the current job market for Electronics Engineers.
 Job descriptions provide details on high-demand skills, knowledge, software, and tools.
 One can tailor their educational experiences towards their future role and industry.

 Subscribe to job sites under terms like 'Electronics Engineer' or 'Electrical Engineer' or 'Hardware Engineer'.

----
-## Networking to Aid in Future Job Search
-### Connect With Classmates and Professors Online
-Connecting with classmates and professors directly connects you with like-minded individuals in your field of study.
-These connections could provide leads or references for your first role after graduation.

-Introduce yourself to students and professors in your classes, connect with them on LinkedIn and Handshake.

 ### Conduct Informational Interviews
 Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviews may be another avenue upon which you can connect with a future company.
 Like recruiters, they may know of job postings before they become public and may move your resume to their hiring manager.